yan-kisen/angugrails/README.md

   * spring-security-rest:1.3.2 : implements authentication token without using http session for stateless REST API.
   * spring-security-core:2.0-RC2: spring security authentication filters for authentication and authorization.
   * database-migration:1.3.8: grails database migrations for building the user authentication db objects.
+  * application-resources: all javascript and css files are packaged and served via grails application resource pipelining.
-  * serves the css and html web templates for the client application.
+  * serves the html web templates for the client application.
-  * the HomeController index action returns the one page angularjs application.
+  * the HomeController index action returns the one page angularjs application outline.
   * once the browser app starts, it makes rest calls to the api actions.
   * serves the locale file for the language localization vi the LocaleController.
+  * there are no application objects defined other than the minimally required authentication domain objects.
+  * home page requires authentication and displays one message from template.

 Client Features and Modules